igsemenov/triellipt/docs/sources/solver.md

 Operators can be multiplied by coefficients defined on the mesh triangles.

-Assume we define a coefficient as follows:
+Assume we define a coefficient as

 ```python
 coeff = some_func(*unit.mesh.centrs2d)